bitwarden/contributing-docs/docs/contributing/pull-requests/index.md

 </bitwarden>

-We've written up some [guidelines](./code-review.md) for reviewing code, which we recommend reading before performing your first code-review.
+We've written up some [guidelines](./code-review.md) for reviewing code, which we recommend reading before performing your first code review.